A numerical method for the fractional Zakharov-Kuznetsov equation: Introduction

 where $\mathcal{H}$ is the Hilbert transform \cite{Tao2004}.
 The well-posedness theory for the $\alpha=1$ case was initiated in \cite{Hickman2019}, who established local well-posedness in $H^s(\mathbb{R}^n)$ for $s > 3/5$ in two dimensions and $s > n/2 + 1/2$ for $n \geq 3$.
 Schippa \cite{Schippa2020} improved these results to $H^s(\mathbb{R}^n)$ for $s > (n+3)/2 - \alpha$ with $n \geq 2$ and $\alpha \in [1,2)$.
 The periodic case was also addressed in \cite{Schippa2020}, establishing local well-posedness in $H^s(\mathbb{T}^n)$.

-For the Benjamin-Ono equation itself, the well-posedness theory has seen remarkable progress.
-Iorio \cite{Iorio1986} established local well-posedness in $H^{3/2}(\mathbb{R})$, while Tao \cite{Tao2004} proved global well-posedness in $H^1(\mathbb{R})$.
+For the one-dimensional Benjamin--Ono equation itself, the well-posedness theory has seen remarkable progress.
+I\'orio \cite{Iorio1986} established local well-posedness in $H^{3/2}(\mathbb{R})$, while Tao \cite{Tao2004} proved global well-posedness in $H^1(\mathbb{R})$.
 The groundbreaking work \cite{killip2024sharp} established sharp global well-posedness in $H^{s}(\R)$ for $s>-\frac{1}{2}$, resolving a long-standing open problem.
 These developments have significantly influenced the study of related nonlocal dispersive equations.

-For intermediate values $\alpha \in (1,2)$, the analytical theory remains less developed.
+For intermediate values $\alpha \in (0,2)/\{1\}$, the analytical theory remains less developed.
 Mendez \cite{Mendez2023kato} made significant progress by establishing a Kato-type smoothing effect, showing that solutions gain $\alpha/2$ derivatives locally in both space and time.
 This smoothing property, first discovered in \cite{Kato1983} for the KdV equation and later generalized in \cite{ConstantinSaut1988}, plays a crucial role in the analysis of dispersive equations.
 Additional regularity properties and smoothing effects for the solution of the related nonlocal equations were studied in \cite{GinibreVelo1989, GinibreVelo1991,KenigPonceVega1991, galtung2018convergent, dwivedi2024stability}.